Demartek Storage Networking Interface Comparison

 PCIe 3.1 — The PCIe 3.1 specification was released in October 2014.
 It incorporates M-PCIe and consolidates numerous protocol extensions and functionality for ease of access.

-PCIe 4.0 — The PCIe 4.0 specification will maintain backward compatibility with previous generations of the PCIe architecture such as PCIe 1.x, 2.x and 3.x.
-As of mid-2016, the PCIe 4.0, Revision 0.7 specification is available and Revision 0.9 is expected to be available in 2H 2016.
-The final version of the PCIe 4.0 specification is expected to be complete in 1Q 2017.
-After the final PCIe 4.0 specification is complete, it may take up to a year or more for products that support the PCIe 4.0 architecture to become generally available, though early prototypes have been shown in 2016.
+PCIe 4.0 — The PCIe 4.0 specification maintains backward compatibility with previous generations of the PCIe architecture such as PCIe 1.x, 2.x and 3.x.
+In October 2017, the PCIe 4.0, Version 1.0 specification was released.
+It may take up to a year or more for products that support the PCIe 4.0 architecture to become generally available.

-PCIe 5.0 — As the PCIe 4.0 specification nears completion, PCI-SIG is beginning to discuss the next development of PCIe technology with PCIe 5.0.
-PCI-SIG is considering supporting 25 GT/s or 32 GT/s per lane, or a combination of each.
-It is still very early in the process and much investigation remains into what is feasible.
+PCIe 5.0 — In June 2017, PCI-SIG announced that 32 GT/s per lane is the next progression in speed for the PCIe 5.0 architecture.
+In May 2018, PCI 5.0 Revision 0.7 was published to the more than 750 PCI-SIG member companies.
+The PCI-SIG is targeting Q1 2019 for completion of the PCIe 5.0 specification.
+PCIe 5.0 is expected to be backward compatible with all previous versions of PCIe.
+In order to support the higher speeds, different materials may be required for some PCIe 5.0 components.
+As with previous generations of the PCIe specification, it may take a year or more before products that support the new specification become generally available to the public.

 Data rates for different versions of PCIe are shown in the table below.
 PCIe data rates are expressed in Gigatransfers per second (GT/s) and are a function of the number of lanes in the connection.
 The number of lanes is expressed with an “x” before the number of lanes, and is often spoken as “by 1”, “by 4”, etc. PCIe supports full-duplex (traffic in both directions).
 The data rates shown below are in each direction.
 Note the explanation of encoding schemes described above.

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: